How to Build a Cooking or Recipe app?

 So, here’s what you can place on this screen to make it more useful for your users:

 - Health benefits.

-- The list of recipes that include this ingredient.
+- A list of recipes that include this ingredient.

-And, of course, while making this screen don’t forget about the main rule of a cooking app design — everything should look tasty and mouth-watering! 🙂
+And, of course, when making this screen, don’t forget about the main rule of cooking app design — everything should look absolutely delicious and literally mouth-watering! 🙂

 # 7: Food Scanner

-This feature allows scanning a barcode or an ingredient via device’s camera.
-After that, users can get the list of recipes which include the scanned ingredient.
+This feature allows scanning barcodes or ingredients via your device’s camera.
+After that, users can get a list of recipes which include the scanned ingredient.

-- The list of recipes and ingredients (integrated or manually compiled).
+- A list of recipes and ingredients (integrated or manually compiled).